South Africa's ANC party sees big decline in local elections

 The main opposition party, the Democratic Alliance, failed to take advantage of the ANC’s declining support, seeing its share of votes decline by about 5% since the previous local elections in 2016.

-New parties such as ActionSA in Johannesburg and the Good Party in Cape Town won significant minority shares, giving them strategic leverage in the coalitions that the major parties will have to form in the coming days.
+More than 60 urban councils have no party holding a clear majority, meaning that coalitions will need to be formed.
+Some new parties won significant minority shares, such as ActionSA which won 16% of the vote in Johannesburg, and will have strategic leverage in the coalitions that the major parties will have to form in the coming days.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.